KeithMcGowan/jQuery-practice/README.md

 # jQuery Practice
 Playground for jQuery practice and projects.

-This practice code is from a Udemy course called [jQuery in Action: Build 20 jQuery Projects](https://www.udemy.com/course/jquery-web-development-made-easy/)
+This practice code is from the Udemy course [jQuery in Action: Build 20 jQuery Projects](https://www.udemy.com/course/jquery-web-development-made-easy/)

-After forking, make sure to run `npm install jQuery` before you begin.
+After forking, make sure to run `npm install` before you begin to update the jQuery dependencies.

-When creating a new HTML page, make sure to import jQuery in the Head of the document.
+When creating a new HTML page, remember to import jQuery in the Head of the document.
 An example would look like:

 `<script src="../node_modules/jquery/dist/jquery.min.js"></script>`